Notes on the Universal Elliptic KZB Equation: The Jacobi Form

 \section{The Jacobi Form $F(\xi,\eta,\tau)$}

-There are two versions of the function $F(u,v,\tau)$, one used by Levin-Racinet \cite{levin-racinet}, the other by Zagier \cite{zagier}.\footnote{Calaque-Enriquez-Etingof \cite{cee} do not explicitly use the Jacobi form.
-Instead their connection is expressed in terms of theta functions.
-But since $F$ can be defined using theta functions (see below), their formulas should be closely related.
-In particular, their functions $k(z,x|\tau)$ and $g(z,x|\tau)$ defined in Sections 1.2 and 3.2 of \cite{cee} are closely related to $F(z,x,\tau)$.} Denote them by $F(\xi,\eta,\tau)$ and $F^\zag(u,v,\tau)$, respectively.
+There are two versions of the function $F(u,v,\tau)$, one used by Levin-Racinet \cite{levin-racinet}, the other by Zagier \cite{zagier}.\footnote{Calaque-Enriquez-Etingof \cite{cee} do not explicitly use the Jacobi form $F$.
+However, their connection is expressed in terms of the function $k(z,x|\tau)$, which is $F^\zag(z,x,\tau) - 1/x$.
+See their Section~1.2.} Denote them by $F(\xi,\eta,\tau)$ and $F^\zag(u,v,\tau)$, respectively.
 Zagier's function is defined by

 where $\theta$ is the classical theta function

 and $\theta'$ is its derivative with respect to $u$.

 Their periodicity properties imply that $u = 2 \pi i \xi$, $v = 2 \pi i \eta$.
 Since